ovcharski/december-project/README.md

 ## Known Issues

 Using Chromium 100% of the tests pass.
 Using Gecko ~5 of 29 tests fail.
 Probably timeout issues, should investigate.

+GitHub Actions fail due to timeout, should investigate.

 ## Improvements